 Changes experienced in terms of application filings and registrations with respect to the previous year

-In terms of IT changes, during 2009 Trade mark on-line filings were incorporated under the Polish Patent Office's Online Services Portal (http://ipu.uprp.pl)
+In terms of IT changes, during 2011 trademark on-line filings served applicants.
+The facility is available under the Polish Patent Office's Online Services Portal (http://ipu.uprp.pl)

 Trends or areas experiencing rapid changes with respect to the previous year

-- 316 requests for international registration of Polish trademarks under the Madrid Agreement and the Protocol to that Agreement (which is 29.5% less than in 2008).
+- 360 applications for international registration of Polish trademarks under the Madrid Agreement and the Protocol to that Agreement.

-- 27 requests for Community trademark, which were transmitted to the OHIM.
+- 8 applications for Community trademark, which were transmitted to the OHIM.

 URLs of web pages of the Office’s website that provide statistics related to trademarks